farisaziz12/cityjs-workshop-2024/lab-4/README.md

-# Lab 2: Request Optimization - Part One
+# Lab 2: Request Optimization - Part Two

-In this lab, you'll focus on optimizing requests to improve the performance of the web application.
-The goal is to reduce stress on the third-party API and enhance overall efficiency.
-This is the first part of a multi-step process aimed at achieving optimal request handling within the application.
+In this lab, you'll focus on further optimizing requests to improve the performance of the web application.
+The goal is to reduce redundant value caching and state memory consumption.

 ## Instructions